-Project management is an important skill for effectively and efficiently managing an initiative or organisation.
-Even more so, since currently one of the most important sources of capital for social initiatives comes from EU funds, SIH beneficiaries should be taught via workshop and mentoring how the Project Cycle Management (PCM) process works, and, ideally, helped frame their idea into an EU Fund.
+Project management is an important skill for effectively and efficiently managing an business or any other kind of organisation.
+Since currently an important part of capital for social enterprises comes from EU funds, SIH beneficiaries should be taught via workshop and mentoring how the Project Cycle Management (PCM) process works, and, ideally, helped frame their idea into an EU Fund.